 The top end of the Baby Boomers in Canada (born between 1946 and 1965) will be seventy one years old in 2017 and will shortly replace in positions of leadership and in the workplace the Elders who will then be seventy two and over.
 All of the mainline churches in Canada will be affected by this phenomenon but in different ways.
 David Rando in his book, "Boomers: Twisting The Retirement Mindset" explains the Baby Boom phenomena in both the United States and Canada.

-The boomers' hard work fuelled the rapid expansion of the U.S. economy over the last 40 years.
-Now this generation is beginning to reach retirement age.
-In 2006, the first set of baby boomers reached age 60, with 4 million baby boomers set to turn 60 each year after that for the next 18 years.
-The Canadian populace and the British one are similar with a slight change in the dates for each.
+From 1946 to 1964, 78 million new Americans were born.
+It was a population explosion in the United States, and this generation came to be known as the Baby Boom Generation.
+The Boomers' hard work fuelled the rapid expansion of the U.S. economy over the past forty years.
+Now this generation is reaching retirement age.
+In 2006, the first set of Baby Boomers reached age 60, with 4 million Baby Boomers set to turn 60 each year after that for the next 18 years.
+The Canadian, United States and British populations are similar with a slight variation in the dates for each.